MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Entities-Search/rank-results.md

 ---
 title: Using ranking to display answers - Bing Entity Search
 titlesuffix: Azure Cognitive Services
-description: Shows how to use ranking to display the answers that the Bing Entity Search API returns.
+description: Learn how to use ranking to display the answers that the Bing Entity Search API returns.
 services: cognitive-services
 author: aahill
 manager: cgronlun